Music City Walk of Fame

-The Music City Walk of Fame in downtown Nashville, Tennessee, is a walk of fame that honors significant contributors to Nashville's musical heritage and significant achievements in the music industry.
+The Music City Walk of Fame in downtown Nashville is a walk of fame which honors significant contributors to Nashville's musical heritage and significant achievements in the music industry.

 Each honoree is commemorated with a large stainless steel and terrazzo star embedded in the sidewalk in Walk of Fame Park between the Country Music Hall of Fame, Bridgestone Arena, and Schermerhorn Symphony Center.

 The walk was established in 2006 by the Nashville Convention and Visitors Bureau.
 Gibson Guitars is a founding sponsor.

-Since 2014, the park has been under construction and is set to be reopened on June 4, 2015.
-A new plaque design will be revealed along with the induction of artists Jack White and Loretta Lynn.
+A new plaque design was revealed with the induction of artists Jack White and Loretta Lynn in 2015.

 Inductees

 Honorees are inducted twice annually, in the spring and fall.